 Juggling work and family is a never-ending cycle of deadlines and to-do lists.
 Your schedule is filled to the brim: working in the day, picking the children up after school, taking them to their different activities, going home, cooking, cleaning, preparing the children’s food for the next morning and when the children are asleep ordering everything online, tidying up, trying to get some sleep, then starting all over again.

 Do you think back to the time when your calendar actually had time in it for yourself, when you could go to the gym, sleep in, or order in?
-Having children, a partner, and a job was not meant to be this hard.
+Juggling children, a partner, and a job can seem impossibly hard.
 Well, it doesn’t have to be with the right support structure in place.

-Hire a live-in nanny or nanny/housekeeper.
-Sure, it creates more overhead but the house will be organized, children taken to school, picked up, meals prepared, and time to breathe.
+We recommend hiring a live-in nanny or nanny/housekeeper for busy families with school-aged children.
+The house will be organized, children taken to school, picked up, meals prepared, and you will have time to breathe.
 You can get to the gym and on weekend days maybe sleep in.
 It isn’t impossible.

 So, how does a family hire a live-in nanny or nanny/housekeeper and how are weekends covered, too?